 3. Completion of Official Language Proficiency Test

-4. Completion of EAP Program at McKenzie Language Centre
+4. Completion of English for Academic Purposes (EAP) Level 5 at McKenzie Language Centre

 Test results submission policy